metacpan/metacpan-cpan-extracted/distros/F/File-LibMagic/README.md

 # DESCRIPTION

-The `File::LibMagic` is a simple perl interface to libmagic from the file package (version 4.x or 5.x).
+The `File::LibMagic` module is a simple perl interface to libmagic from the file package (version 4.x or 5.x).
 You will need both the library (`libmagic.so`) and the header file (`magic.h`) to build this Perl module.

 ## Installing libmagic